morganjlw/MOSFET-Gate-Driving/README.md

 # MOSFET Gate Driving Design Analysis

-MOSFET Gate Driving design is analyzed using theoretical calculations and supported by simulations.
+MOSFET Gate Driving design is analyzed using theoretical calculations.

 This gate drive design is controlled by an isolated PWM output.
-Code for Arduino, Raspberry Pi, and STM MCU implementations is provided.
+Code for Arduino and Raspberry Pi implementations are provided.

 ## Basic Power MOSFET Topology